More

 Grandmaster Flash

-Moreover, Grandmaster Flash started his own group, Grandmaster Flash and The Furious Five, in 1976.
-By switching off on the lyrics between the four rappers and combining them with Flash’s unmatched DJ abilities, they created a distinctive sound.
+Moreover, Grandmaster Flash started his group, Grandmaster Flash and The Furious Five, in 1976.
+By switching off the lyrics between the four rappers and combining them with Flash’s unmatched DJ abilities, they created a distinctive sound.
 By using his fingers, toes, elbows, and other objects to manipulate vinyl, Flash would also demonstrate his acrobatic DJing abilities.

 Flash became known for his comments on pressing social issues.
-Songs like “The Message” addressed problems in America’s inner cities like inequality, poverty, and crime.
+Songs like “The Message” addressed problems in America’s inner cities, like inequality, poverty, and crime.

-Grandmaster Flash still has a major influence on popular culture and music.
+Grandmaster Flash still has a significant influence on popular culture and music.
 Numerous honors have been bestowed upon him.
 Including his 2007 admission into the Rock and Roll Hall of Fame.
 He was admitted due to his groundbreaking work as a DJ and producer during the emergence of hip-hop culture.

 The Sugarhill Gang